 (h) The individual is consistently noncompliant with physician orders, or is noncompliant with physician orders in a manner that may jeopardize his or her health and welfare.

-(i) The individual's requests conflict with his or her all services plan and/or may jeopordize his or her health and welfare.
+(i) The individual's requests conflict with his or her person-centered services plan and/or may jeopardize his or her health and welfare.

 (j) Any other situation that affects the individual's health and welfare.

 (14) Make arrangements to accept all correspondence sent by ODM or its designee, including but not limited to, certified mail.

 (15) Provide and maintain a current e-mail address to ODM and/or its designee in order to receive electronic notification of any rule adoption, amendment or rescission, and any other communications from ODM or its designee

 (16) Submit written notification to the individual and ODM or its designee at least thirty calendar days before the anticipated last date of service if the provider is terminating the provision of ODM-administered waiver services to the individual.
 Exceptions to the thirty-day advance notification requirement are set forth in paragraphs (B)(16)(a) and (B)(16)(b) of this rule.

 (a) The provider must submit verbal and written notification to the individual and ODM or its designee at least ten days before the anticipated last date of service if the individual:

 (ii) Has been placed in an institutional setting; or